 Why choose the 6.5 Grendel?

 - More powder.
 Better ballistics.
-The shorter, larger diameter case allows the Grendel to pack more powder into the cartridge than the 5.56mm NATO while accommodating a long, high BC bullet.
+The shorter, larger diameter case allows the Grendel to pack more powder into the cartridge than the 5.56mm NATO while accommodating a long, high BC bullet, making for one of the most effective cartridges on the market today.

 - Better Long-Distance Performance.
 A typical 90-129 grain bullet will have a muzzle velocity anywhere from 2,500 ft/s to 2,900 ft/s muzzle velocity, but thanks to a higher BC than either the 5.56mm NATO or 7.62x51mm NATO rounds, the Grendel maintains more terminal energy at extended ranges — helping you hit a target at longer distances with more oomph.